Primetalk/goio/README.md

 - `io.Wrapf[A any](io IO[A], format string, args...interface{}) IO[A]` - wraps an error with additional context information

 To and from `GoResult` - allows to handle both good value and an error:

 - `io.FoldToGoResult[A any](io IO[A]) IO[GoResult[A]]` - FoldToGoResult converts either value or error to go result.
 It should never fail.
 - `io.UnfoldGoResult[A any](iogr IO[GoResult[A]]) IO[A]` - UnfoldGoResult represents GoResult back to ordinary IO.

 ### Execution

-To finally run all constructed computations one may use
+To finally run all constructed computations one may use `UnsafeRunSync` or `ForEach`:

 - `io.UnsafeRunSync[A](ioa IO[A])`
 - `io.ForEach[A any](io IO[A], cb func(a A))IO[fun.Unit]` - ForEach calls the provided callback after IO is completed.

 ## Parallel computing

-Go routine is represented using `Fiber[A]` interface:
+Go routine is represented using the `Fiber[A]` interface:

 ```go
 type Fiber[A any] interface {
 	// Join waits for results of the fiber.